What is an applicant tracking system?

 How to find the best applicant tracking system?

-Considering that there are many other different Applicant Tracking System in the market with various different features and prices, choosing the ATS that perfectly matches your needs and fits your budget is not a very easy task.
+As we have taken a look at what is ATS?
+And considering that there are many other different Applicant Tracking System in the market with various different features and prices, choosing the ATS that perfectly matches your needs and fits your budget is not a very easy task.

 There are so many important factors which you should keep in mind you when you are choosing an Applicant Tracking System.